replit/play/README.md

 The rest of this document is divided into the following sections:

 - [Basic Commands](#basic-commands) - Getting graphics, shapes, and text on the screen.
+Also changing the background.
-- [Animation Commands](#animation-commands) - Animating and controlling graphics, shapes, and text.
+- [Animation and Control Commands](#animation-and-control-commands) - Animating and controlling graphics, shapes, and text.
 - [Sprite Commands](#sprite-commands) - Controlling sprites.
 - [Mouse Commands](#mouse-commands) - Detecting mouse actions (clicks, movement).
 - [Keyboard Commands](#keyboard-commands) - Detecting keyboard actions.